blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	- Holocaust
 	- Death of Hitler
 	- US tries to see if Atom bombs work by dropping one on Japan.
 They had one more so they dropped that too.
+- 1945: Japan is now controlled by US
-	- Japan Leaves Korea
+	- US establishes USA Military Government in Japanese Korea
+	- 1948: Japanese Korea is granted independence as The Republic of Korea (South Korea)
-- 1945: US establishes a new government in Japan inspired by their own government, where government closely cooperates with the industry
+	- US establishes a new government in Japan inspired by their own government, where government closely cooperates with the industry
 - 1946: The League of Nations was abolished and the United Nations took its place
 - 1947: Independence in India, and formation of Pakistan and Bangladesh
 	- Pakistan attacks Jammu and Kashmir